Khalistan movement: Canada

 Canadian journalist Kim Bolan has written extensively on Sikh extremism.
 Speaking at the Fraser Institute in 2007, she reported that she still received death threats over her coverage of the 1985 Air India bombing.

 In 2008, a CBC report stated that "a disturbing brand of extremist politics has surfaced" at some of the Vaisakhi and the Buddhist Vesak parades in Canada, and The Trumpet agreed with the CBC assessment.
 Two leading Canadian Sikh politicians refused to attend the parade in Surrey, saying it was a glorification of terrorism.
 In 2008, Dr. Manmohan Singh, Prime Minister of India, expressed his concern that there might be a resurgence of Sikh extremism.

 There has been some controversy over Canada's response to the Khalistan movement.
-After Amarinder Singh's refusal to meet Canadian Prime Minister Justin Trudeau in 2017, calling him a "Khalistani sympathizer", Singh ultimately met with Trudeau 22 Feb 2018 over the issue.
+After Amarinder Singh's refusal to meet Canadian Prime Minister Justin Trudeau in 2017, calling him a "Khalistani sympathiser", Singh ultimately met with Trudeau on 22 February 2018 over the issue.
 Trudeau assured Singh that his country would not support the revival of the separatist movement.
 Shiromani Akali Dal President Sukhbir Badal was quoted saying Khalistan is "no issue, either in Canada or in Punjab".
-Justin Trudeau has declared that his country would not support the revival of the separatist movement.

-A 2020 report by Canadian ex-journalist Terry Milewski criticized the Khalistan movement as driven by the Pakistani government, and as a threat to Canadian interests.
+A 2020 report by Canadian ex-journalist Terry Milewski criticised the Khalistan movement as driven by the Pakistani government, and as a threat to Canadian interests.

+In September 2023, while speaking to the Canadian parliament, Justin Trudeau accused India of being involved in the slaying of Hardeep Singh Nijjar, a prominent advocate of the Khalistan separatist movement who had been killed by masked gunmen in Surrey, British Columbia.
+Although Nijjar had been accused by India of having links to terrorism, India denied any involvement in his death.
+A subsequent diplomatic row followed, with both countries expelling multiple diplomatic staff in 2023 and 2024.
+Canada has not shared evidence of Indian involvement in the killing of Nijar, citing the need to protect sensitive intelligence sources and methods.